fmadio/pcap_flow/README.md

 Command line options

 ```
 -o <filename>                              | write filtered flows to the specified file name
                                            | for bulk tcp extraction this is the prefix filename
 --packet-max  <number>                     | only process the first <number> packets
 --extract <number>                         | extract FlowID <number> into the output PCAP file
 --extract-tcp <number>                     | extract FlowID <number> as a TCP stream to the output file name
---extract-tcp-port <number> | extract all TCP flows with the specified port in src or dest
+--extract-tcp-port <start port> <end port> | extract all TCP flows with the specified port in src or dest
 --stdin                                    | read pcap from stdin. e.g. zcat capture.pcap | pcap_flow --stdin
 --disable-display                          | do not display flow information to stdout
 ```

 ###Examples